Kubernetes install

 For air-gapped environments follow the instructions for the air-gapped installations.

-To deploy SUSE Observability in a high availability setup on Kubernetes:
+To deploy SUSE Observability on Kubernetes:

-2. Deploy the latest SUSE Observability version to the suse-observability namespace with the following command:
+Deploy the latest SUSE Observability version to the

 After the install, the SUSE Observability release should be listed in the SUSE Observability namespace and all pods should be running: